 I strongly recommend always having a couple of microfiber cloths in your pocket.
 The wetter the conditions, the more you’ll need.

-Now, after wiping the lens for a while you’ll notice that the saltwater begins smudging on the element, making the image diffuse and hazy.
+After wiping the lens for a while, you’ll notice that the saltwater begins smudging the element, making the image diffuse and hazy.
 In this case, use a pre-moistened lens wipe to clean it off.

 Unlike other photography equipment, lens cleaning wipes are very inexpensive.
-I use the Zeiss Pre-Moistened Lens Cleaning Wipes which cost as little as $15 for 220 wipes.
-This really is something you should have in your backpack, regardless of what subgenre of outdoor photography you’re doing.
+I use the Zeiss Pre-Moistened Lens Cleaning Wipes, which cost as little as $15 for 220 wipes.
+You should have these in your backpack, regardless of what subgenre of outdoor photography you’re doing.

 DID YOU ENJOY THIS ARTICLE?
 THEN DON’T FORGET TO SHARE!